INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 - The MAPA and MITECO SDI Geoportal is the central access point to the INSPIRE priority data set provided for environmental reporting.

 **Cadastral Parcels, Addresses and buildings**
-- INSPIRE GML used as exchange format of Cadastral Parcels, Addresses and buildings in the real estate traffic in Spain.
+- INSPIRE GML continuing being used as exchange format of Cadastral Parcels, Addresses and buildings in the real estate traffic in Spain by law in Spain.
 These themes are downloaded though ATOM service of General Directorate for Cadastre, Govern of Navarre and Basque government.
-These services allow the completed download by municipality of the INSPIRE data set.
+These services allow the completed download by municipality of the INSPIRE data set
-- The Spanish Mortgage Law and the revised text of the Law of Real Estate Cadastre, following its reform by Law 13/2015, of 24 June, establish a system of coordination between the Cadastre and the Property Rights Registry, so that Property Rights Registry incorporates the georeferenced graphic description of the registered properties, using the cadastral cartography as a basis.
+- INSPIRE ATOM feeds of Administrative Units, Cadastral Parcels, Addresses and Buildings are included in Corda from EEA and Gisco(Eurostat) and now also in EuroGeographics Open Maps for Europe.
+- 2D and 3D building cadastral data are available through the OGC API Feature included in the [Geospatially Enabled Ecosystem for Europe (GeoE3)] platform (https://geoe3.eu/).

 ### Usage of the infrastructure for spatial information <a name="usage"></a>